Azure/acs-engine/README.md

 Follow the [developers guide](docs/developers.md) to set up your environment.

 To build acs-engine, run `make build`.
-If you are developing from a with a working [Docker environment](https://docs.docker.com/engine), you can also run `make dev` first to start a Docker container and run `make build` there.
+If you are developing with a working [Docker environment](https://docs.docker.com/engine), you can also run `make dev` first to start a Docker container and run `make build` there.

 Please follow these instructions before submitting a PR: